A social scientist with a touch of technology

 I'm a Finnish social scientist interested in new media.
 My interests include online participation, e-politics, social services and mobile systems.
 In all of these, I prefer approaching the thing from softer, non-technical side, even while I have a background in fast and ugly prototyping and coding too.

 My background is in political science, which I studied at the University of Helsinki and computer science, which I've learned at Nokia Corporation and go deeper at the University of Helsinki.
-Currently I'm working at Helsinki Institute for Information Technology and studying towards PhD in computer science.
+Currently I'm working at the Department of Computer Science and studying towards PhD in computer science at the University of Helsinki.
+I'm also the cofounder of Computational Social Science study proramme and the Finnish association for social science and technology research, Rajapinta.

 My days pass while I sitting next to my computer and think really hard.
 Things I do vary from programming, data-analysis, writing, teaching and other stuff like that.
 My current interests are